trek-view/basecamp/_posts/2021-01-08-my-favourite-humanitarian-openstreetmap-summit-2020-talks.md

 [You can browse the full programs from each of the three world blocks here](https://summit2020.hotosm.org/program/).

-Here are my personal favourites.
+Here are my personal favourites...

 ## An Homage to the Projects of #map2020